simpleiot/simpleiot/README.md

    scale (10-1000 device range).
 1. There is significant opportunity in the
    [long tail](https://www.linkedin.com/pulse/long-tail-iot-param-singh) of IoT, which is our focus.
-This is not an "enterprise" platform.
 1. There is value in custom solutions (programming vs drag-n-drop).
 1. There is value in running/owning our own platform.
 1. A single engineer should be able to build and deploy a custom IoT system.
-1. We don't need to spend gobs of time on operations.
+1. We don't need to spend excessive amounts of time on operations.
 For smaller deployments, we deploy one binary to a cloud server and we are done with operations.
 We don't need 20 microservices when one [monolith](https://m.signalvnoise.com/the-majestic-monolith/) will [work](https://changelog.com/posts/monoliths-are-the-future) just [fine](https://m.signalvnoise.com/integrated-systems-for-integrated-programmers/).
 1. For many applications, a couple hours of down time is not the end of the world.
-Thus a single server that can be quickly rebuilt as needed is adequate.
+Thus a single server that can be quickly rebuilt as needed is adequate and in many cases more reliable than complex systems with many moving parts.

 ## Core features/requirements: